ShivanshKaushik007/FinEasy/README.md

 ## <a name="snippets">🕸️ Assets & Code</a>

-The repository includes all the assets and code you need to get started with Finan Smart.
+The repository includes all the assets and code you need to get started with FinEasy.
 Follow along with our YouTube tutorial for a step-by-step guide.